E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Details on E2EDev Benchmark

-To ensure the consistency and quality of the free-text requirements and test case validation, we implement a \textit{post-hoc gold evaluation} process.
-First, among five human annotators selected based on their expertise and professional experience in software testing, we designate one senior expert as the \textit{Gold Checker} responsible for reviewing the annotations of the other annotators.
-This process employs an iterative annotation and feedback mechanism to resolve inconsistencies in a timely manner.
-Specifically, for both requirements and test case annotations, four regular annotators initially perform validation.
-For requirement annotations, annotators interact with the web application through the browser to experience and verify the functionality directly.
-For test cases, which are written in natural language and serve as step-by-step operational guides, annotators follow the instructions to verify the consistency and validity of the test cases against the requirements.
-If discrepancies or errors are detected, annotators revise the requirements or test case texts accordingly before submitting them to the Gold Checker for final judgment.
-The Gold Checker evaluates each annotation from three binary aspects: \textit{equivalence}, \textit{completeness}, and \textit{correctness}, where a score of 1 indicates the criterion is met, and 0 otherwise.
-Only when the Fleiss’ Kappa score for all three aspects exceeds 0.7 does the Gold Checker consolidate a final version of the requirement or test case (which may include discarding it if necessary).
-If the agreement falls below the threshold, the Gold Checker provides detailed feedback highlighting the inconsistencies to the annotators, who then repeat the annotation process.
-If any annotator identifies a newly proposed test case, it must undergo the gold evaluation process.
-In such cases, all three validation aspects are initially scored as 0 by the annotators, and the Gold Checker reviews the new test case before returning it to all regular annotators for reconsideration and re-annotation.
-In cases where annotators do not recognize a newly proposed test case, they assign all three aspects a score of 0, and the Gold Checker returns the new test case for reconsideration and re-annotation by the regular annotators.
-This approach effectively balances thoroughness and efficiency, resulting in a reliable, scalable, and reproducible manual annotation protocol suitable for complex free-text requirement and test case validation tasks.
+\textbf{Manual Verification Protocol \& Inner-Agreement}.
+To ensure the consistency and quality of free-text requirements and test case validation, we implement a \textit{post-hoc gold evaluation} process.
+Five human annotators with expertise in software testing participate, with one senior expert designated as the \textit{Gold Checker}, responsible for reviewing others’ annotations.
+This process employs an iterative annotation and feedback mechanism to resolve inconsistencies efficiently.
+For both requirements and test cases, four regular annotators first perform validation.
+For requirement annotations, annotators interact with the web application through a browser to directly experience and verify functionality.
+For test cases, written in natural language as step-by-step operational guides, annotators follow the instructions to ensure consistency and validity against the requirements.
+Detected discrepancies or errors are revised before submission to the Gold Checker.
+The Gold Checker evaluates each annotation on three binary criteria: \textit{equivalence}, \textit{completeness}, and \textit{correctness}, where a score of 1 indicates the criterion is met and 0 otherwise.
+Only when the Fleiss’ Kappa score for all three aspects exceeds 0.7 does the Gold Checker consolidate a final version of the requirement or test case, which may include discarding it if necessary.
+If the agreement falls below the threshold, the Gold Checker provides detailed feedback, and annotators repeat the annotation process.
+Newly proposed test cases also undergo gold evaluation.
+In such cases, all three criteria are initially scored as 0 by the annotators, and the Gold Checker reviews the new case before returning it to all regular annotators for reconsideration and re-annotation.
+If annotators fail to recognize a new test case, the Gold Checker similarly returns it for re-annotation.
+This approach balances thoroughness and efficiency, resulting in a reliable, scalable, and reproducible manual annotation protocol suitable for complex free-text requirement and test case validation tasks.
+It ensures high-quality, consistent annotations for downstream applications.